 A Long Way Down is a mix of a dungeon crawler and a deck-building card game, with a little board game and roguelike elements and a lot of turn-based strategies.
 If this sounds interesting to you, then you’ve come to the right place.
-If you didn’t understand the meaning of the terms, I will explain it in more detail in a moment.
+If you didn’t understand the meaning of the terms, I will explain them in more detail in a moment.

 This post is available here as a text and also as a YouTube video (German voiceover, with subtitles in many languages), so you can choose how you want to enjoy it.

-A Long Way Down Review Video:
+A Long Way Down Review Video